BruceSteers/gambas3-compile-and-install/ReadMe.txt

 select an existing dir on your disk.

 By default the script tries to detect the linux version you are running.
-If that's not working you can un-comment (delete the '#') one of the #BUILD= lines at the begining of the script to manually set the linux version you have.
+If that's not working it gives a list of supported linux types to choose from or you can un-comment (delete the '#') on the #BUILD= lines at the begining of the script to manually set the linux version you have.

 Supported variations are...
 Ubuntu/Mint (various versions), Debian (various versions), Raspbian, Archlinux, Alpine